gigabit101/SimpleChunkLoader/README.md

-The offical repository of TrashCans.
+The offical repository of SimpleChunkLoader.

 Building
 =========